AngHengLiu/ocaml-maxflow-project/README.md

 ## How to use
  - `make build` to compile.
 This creates an `ftest.exe` executable
- -  execute `ftest.exe` executable with wanted arguments For example,
+ -  execute `ftest.exe` executable with wanted arguments.
+    For example,
     ```bash
     ./ftest.exe "./graphs/graph5.txt" "0" "5" "../test1.txt"